contrailcirrus/contrails-notebook-dash/src/2019-global-erf-map/index.md

 });
 ```

-# 2019 Global Contrail ERF heatmap
+# Global Contrail Heatmap

-This map shows the proportion of local contrail forcing relative to the 2019 global annual contrail forcing.
+This map shows a heat map of local contrail forcing normalized by the global annual contrail forcing.

 <div class="card">